christiangallego/Indecision-App/README.md

 ## Indecision App

-A follow along React project from Udemy's "Complete React Developer Course with Redux".
+A follow along project from Udemy's `Complete React Developer Course with Redux`

 This project was a lot of fun with plenty of hands on practice and challenges spread throughout the course.
 Specifically, I enjoyed the modules on ES6 syntax, managing state in an application with React, passing properties from one component to another, and conditional rendering with JSX.